Employed, self-employed or neither

 Whether you are employed, self-employed, both or neither, will make a difference to the amount of tax and National Insurance contributions (NIC) you have to pay, as well as how you pay.

 If you are an employee, your employer is required by law to operate pay as you earn (PAYE) tax and Class 1 NIC on your wages and pay it to HM Revenue & Customs (HMRC) on your behalf.
-If you are self-employed, you usually pay income tax through the self assessment tax return system, as well as Class 2 and Class 4 NIC, directly to HMRC.
+If you are self-employed, you usually pay income tax through the self assessment tax return system, as well as Class 4 NIC, directly to HMRC.

-If you think that you are employed, you need to look at our page on Employment for more information about your tax position.
-If you think that you are self-employed, you need to look at our page on Self-employment for more information about your tax position.
+If you think that you are employed, you need to look at our page on employment for more information about your tax position.
+If you think that you are self-employed, you need to look at our page on self-employment for more information about your tax position.

 It is important to know if you are employed or self-employed for employment law purposes too.
 Those who are employed or self-employed under tax law will usually be employed or self-employed respectively for employment law, but not always.